 Two weeks prior to the defense date a written request to hold the final oral examination must be submitted to the Graduate School in MAI 101.
 The form is available here.
-It must be typed and printed on pink paper.
-The Graduate Coordinator has pink paper available for printing this form.
+It is no longer required to be printed on pink paper.
 This request signifies the receipt of the doctoral dissertation for the purpose of administering the examination.
 The committee’s decision to hold the examination must be unanimous.
 After all of the committee members have signed the document, the Graduate Adviser must sign the form before you submit it to the Graduate School.
 In the event that you cannot get the signatures from one of the committee members, the Graduate Adviser or your supervisor may sign by proxy on their behalf, provided that you produce documentation from this committee member indicating that 1) they have received your dissertation and 2) they will attend your oral defense at the prescribed time.
 In addition, you must reserve a room for the defense.
 Students usually hold their defense at their primary research location.
 If you are in ETC you may email Lauren Thompson to reserve a room.
 Be sure you send your dissertation title, abstract, date, and time of defense in MS Word format to the Graduate Coordinator so a public notice of your defense can be posted as is required by the Office of Graduate Studies two weeks prior to the defense date.

 At the final defense, you will begin by making a short public seminar presentation about your research (30-45 minutes).
 Remember that since the committee members have already read your dissertation, you need to highlight the importance, significance, and originality of your work.
 Following your presentation, the public and committee members will ask you questions during the final oral examination concerning your research and results